Jim O. Olympia, WA

 SolarBuild your home or building with renewable energy principles.Solar

 DictionaryGet educated about solar energy and its terms.

 When you install solar on your house or business, you use the power, or you share it with your neighbors.
 When you use the power your system produces, that is saving you money.
 If it is a beautiful, sunny day and you aren’t using all the power your system is producing, the power you don’t use goes back to the grid and your neighbors, spinning your meter of power you bought backwards.
 This is called Net Metering.
 So, you either save money by not having to buy it in the first place, or you are reimbursed for the power you had to buy.
 This is all in addition to getting paid for everything you produce.
 However, you can’t take your monthly power bill below $0.00.

 Most power companies pay grid tied system owners for the power they produce, before they even use it.
 That is in addition to net metering!
-Puget Sound Energy, for example, pay grid tied solar electric systems a minimum of 15¢ per kWh for everything produced, and this goes up when panels and/or inverters are manufactured in Washington State.
+Puget Sound Energy, for example, pays grid tied solar electric systems 21¢ per kWh for everything produced when panels are manufactured in Washington State.
 Puget Sound Energy will pay up to $5,000 a year for electricity a solar system produces.

 Worried that you won’t stay in your solar home long enough to get your money back?
 Selling the house will make up the difference.
 According to the U.S. Department of Housing and Urban Development, for every $1 reduced in annual utility bills by solar, your home value rises by $20.
 Not to mention, homes with solar sell faster, especially in an economic downturn, because buyers want to save money too!